The Anglican Chaplaincy of the Costa Blanca

 (Short Silence)

-Lord, in your mercy: hear our prayer
+Lord, in your mercy: hear our prayer.

-(add names of the recently departed or on
+(add names of the recently departed or on Anniversary list)

 (Short Silence)

-Lord, in your mercy: hear our prayer
+Lord, in your mercy: hear our prayer.

-prayers for the sake of your Son, our Saviour, Jesus Christ.
+Merciful father: accept these prayers for the sake of your Son, our Saviour, Jesus Christ.
 Amen

-You can also find the current intercessions here, using this link to open a .pdf file which can be read online or downloaded for printing
+Using this link will open a .pdf file which can be read online or downloaded for printing

 The current prayer archive for year B is here, in .pdf format